mdfleming3/mdfleming3.github.io/_drafts/how-to-spot-a-b.s.instagram-influencer.md

 ---
 layout: post
-title: How to Spot a B.S.
-Instagram Influencer
+title: How to Spot a Fake Instagram Influencer
 date: 2020-08-19 10:00:00 -0500
 author: Mark Fleming
 description: ''